 UNT program granted millions from the Chilean government for new research center

-“This means an opportunity to strengthen the social mission and research excellence in a privileged place for the monitoring of climate change and testing of a sustainable development,” says Ricardo Rozzi, the director of the Sub-Antarctic Biocultural Conservation Program and a UNT professor of philosophy and religion.
+“This is a historic day for Cape Horn,” says Ricardo Rozzi, the director of the Sub-Antarctic Biocultural Conservation Program and a UNT professor of philosophy and religion.
+“This means an opportunity to strengthen the social mission and research excellence in a privileged place for the monitoring of climate change and testing of a sustainable development.”

 The funding was approved shortly after Chilean President Michelle Bachelet visited Omora Ethnobotanical Park, a nature reserve used by the program as a natural laboratory and classroom.
 During the visit, Rozzi personally asked to personally guide President Bachelet in the innovative activity “Ecotourism with a Hand Lens in the Miniature forests of Cape Horn.”
 It was a visit that Rozzi says was instrumental in securing the funding for the center.

-“We look forward to successfully completing this new international phase with UNT,” said Rozzi.
+“We look forward to successfully completing this new international phase with UNT,” Rozzi says.